faisalmemon/ios-crash-dump-analysis-book/examples/icdab_avx_osx/avxCrashExplanation.md

 ### `icdab_avx` vector instruction crash

-When an Intel AVX vector instruction is encountered on a Apple Silicon Mac running the app using translation, we get a crash.
+When an Intel AVX vector instruction\index{Vector instruction!AVX} is encountered on a Apple Silicon Mac running the app using translation, we get a crash.
 We have a sample application, `icdab_avx`, that demonstrates this.

 The crash Code Type will be:
 ```